AnthillTech/mewa/doc/API.md

   "params":<params>}
 ```
 `fq_event_id ::= string` - fully qualified event identifier *see service reference for definitions*
-`acknowledge ::= bool` - if true then server will send Ack packet to acknowledge that it received event
+`acknowledge ::= true | false` - if true then server will send Ack packet to acknowledge that it received event
 `params ::= string` - parameters of the event

+For backward compatibility the `ack` field is optional.
+If it is missing, the event will not be acknowledged

 ### Event